shrmtmt/shrmtmt.github.io/docs/index.md

 ### Master of Science

-Division of Earth and Planetary Sciences, Kyoto University
+Division of Earth and Planetary Sciences (Geophysics), Kyoto University (Completed)